catesandrew/tv-shows/README.md

 scurb it, and see if any match one from the subscribed list.

 It runs well without the application frontend if one were so inclined.

+== Building

+First clone this repo, then init the git submodules and update them.
+This will put the scripts into TVShowsScript folder.
+Then you will have to run `npm link` in the TVShowsScript folder to get the node_modules folder populated.

+Node is required for running npm I think and for you to play around with the scripts if you would like.
+However, a binary of node is included so the final application is not dependent on it.